mshojaei77/Python-Course/README.md

 ## Phase 2: Automation and Scripting with Python 🤖
 In this phase, you will learn how to automate mundane tasks and create scripts to perform repetitive actions.
 You will also learn how to integrate Python with other tools and platforms.

-### 13. Web Scraping, Internet Access, and Parsing 🔍
+### 13. Web Scraping, Internet Access and API Integrations 🔍
-- 📡 Making HTTP requests with urllib: `urllib.request` module
-- 🎁 Handling JSON and XML data with Python
-- 🕷️ Introduction to web scraping: scraping vs crawling
+- 🕷️ Introduction to web scraping
-- 🌟 Scraping tools: Beautiful Soup, lxml, Scrapy, Selenium
-- 🧬 Parsing HTML with BeautifulSoup: HTML parsing, tag navigation, attribute access
+- 🌐 Overview of HTML, CSS, and XPath
+- 📡 Making HTTP requests with urllib
-- 💻 Scraping data from the web using Python libraries
+- 🧬 Scraping data from the web using Python libraries : Requests, Beautiful Soup, lxml, Scrapy, Selenium
-- 🔮 Scraping dynamic websites with Selenium: installing and configuring Selenium, XPath notation, and browser automation
+- 🔮 Integration with APIs in Python

 ### 14. Bot Development 🤖
-- 🤖 Introduction to bot development: Implementing natural language processing in chatbots
+- 🤖 Introduction to bot development
 - 💬 Creating chatbots using Dialogflow: design console, intents, entities, webhooks
-- 📲 Developing Facebook Messenger bots using Python: Messenger API, Flask app, server connection
+- 📲 Overview of Natural Language Processing (NLP)
 - 🐦 Twitter bot development using tweepy library: installing and configuring tweepy, tweeting, retweeting
 - 🤖 Telegram bot development using python-telegram-bot and telethon: message handling, bot API, webhook setup, and running the bot
 - 🎮 Discord bot development using Discord API: creating bots, connecting to Discord, handling events, and sending messages